UK-IPOP/.github/profile/README.md

 This GitHub organization exists to support UK-IPOP researchers by providing data anlaysis and data-driven software in an open format.

-It is mostly maintained by Nick Anthony.
+It is mostly maintained by @nanthony007